rongxinyin/ev-infrastructure-tool/README.md

 ### `pip install -r requirements.txt`

 Installs all required dependencies to run the Python scripts.
-Make sure to run in the `python-backend` directory.
+Make sure to run in the `server/python-backend` directory.

 ### `npm run format`